The Price of Water (A Babushka Short Story)

 The warlord’s den.

-Lavish tapestries adorned the walls, depicting ancient battles and swirling geometric patterns.
+Lavish tapestries adorned the walls, depicting battles and swirling geometric patterns.
 Thick silk curtains draped from the ceiling, framing a large chair that sat at the center of the room—Bekov’s throne.
 The throne itself was a curious mix of grandeur and decay; layers of intricately woven upholstery contrasted with the cracked, worn leather beneath.
-Lev blinked again.
+Lev blinked.
 Was that an old gaming chair beneath all those silks?

-Flanking him on both sides were two guards, their submachine guns slung lazily across their shoulders as if they were little more than accessories.
-But what caught Lev’s eye was the old crone standing at Bekov’s side, whispering into his ear.
-She wore a flowing blue dress, its silken fabric shimmering in the lantern light, and atop her head, a headdress trailed long strips of fabric, the flowing silk reminiscent of something out of ancient myth.
-There was a Bene Gesserit air to her—a figure from an imagined world.
+But what caught Lev’s eye was the old crone at Bekov’s side, whispering into his ear.
+Despite the age furrowing her face, she held herself with a subtle, regal poise.
+She wore a flowing blue dress that shimmered in the lantern light, a headdress trailing long strips of fabric reminiscent of something out of ancient myth.

 Bekov studied them for a moment, hunter’s eyes flicking between Lev and Mina.
 The silence was heavy.
 Finally, the warlord leaned forward, elbows resting on the throne’s worn armrests.